zoomed in mold spores

 Now, the only other thing I’m aware of that can mimic these is Bartonella.
 So, this is why it’s important to get those medical screenings.

-• Internal vibration/tremor
+• Internal vibration or tremor

-• Nerve pain – lightning-bolt or ice-pick type pain
+• Nerve pain: lightning-bolt or ice-pick type pain

 • Strange skin sensations

-• Sensitivities to everything (foods, chemicals, supplements, medications, sound, light, touch, EMFs, etc.)
+• Sensitivities to everything: foods, chemicals, supplements, medications, sound, light, touch, EMFs, etc.

 • Static shocks

-Let’s look at these in more depth:
+Let’s look at those tell-tale symptoms in more depth next.

-This means it feels like you are trembling on the inside.
+It feels like you are trembling on the inside.
 But nothing is visible from the outside.

 It literally feels like a mild earthquake happening.
 If you’ve ever experienced this, you know what I’m talking about.

-Nerve pain – Lightning-bolt or Ice-pick Type Pain
+Nerve Pain: Lightning-Bolt or Ice-Pick Type Pain

-Mold Toxins can damage the nerves.
+Mold toxins can damage the nerves.
 They can also activate pain-sensing neurons.

-A symptom unique to Mold Toxicity is what people call a lightning-bolt or ice-pick type pain
+A symptom unique to Mold Toxicity is what people call a lightning-bolt or ice-pick type pain.

 This is a searing, intense pain that hits quickly and then goes away.
 It also moves around.